Volunteer Income Tax Assistance

 • 39 volunteers gave 2102 hours of their time

-• Over the last six years, the United Way of Rutherford and Cannon Counties VITA program has served approximately 9,000 clients for nearly $11,000,000 in refunds to our community.
+• Over the last six years, the United Way VITA program has served approximately 9,000 clients for nearly $11,000,000 in refunds to our community.

 The Earned Income Tax Credit